badassdatascience/music-production-and-performance/music_production_and_performance/scales/README.md

 This directory contains several scale formulations, as I figure out which formulations make the most sense moving forward.

-All scales are defined here are C based.
-Anything else can be calculated from these.
+All scales defined here are C based.
+For tonal music, a scale based on any other tonic can be calculated from these definitions.

 ## Chromatic Formulations